nexmo-se/premium-tts-call/README.md

 The demo supports making TTS calls with Voice API and Client SDK.

+## Prerequisites
+1. create a Vonage account via the Dashboard.
+2. create your Vonage application
+    - enable voice capabilities
+    - set ANSWER URL: POST $APP_BASEURL/api/webhooks/answer
+    - set EVENT URL: POST $APP_BASEURL/api/webhooks/event
+3. buy a Vonage number

 ## Available Scripts

 In the project directory, you can run:

 ### `npm run server`
-Runs the app's server in the development mode.\
+Runs the app's server in the development mode.

 ### `npm start`
 Runs the app's frontend in the development mode.\